ScalaConsultants/scala-slack-bot/README.md

 - **Text** - text displayed under the title
 - **Color** - color of left border of block, you can use any in hex format `#RRGGBB` or predefined: `Color.good`, `Color.warning` or `Color.danger`
 - **Field** - you can add as many Fields as you want.
 Every field is build from title, value and boolean value that describe the field should be displayed one per row.
+Title of Field is displayed as **bold** text.
-  In exaple aobve there are 4 fields described.
+  In the example above there are 4 fields described.
 First and 4th are long (one per row) and the 2nd & 3rd are short(placed in one row).
-  Field's title is bold.

 You can use any combination of these.

-code for example above:
+Code for example above:

     publish(RichOutboundMessage(m.channel, List(
             Attachment(